 Requirements for admission to an advanced certificate are the same as for all graduate study.
-The requirements may be found on page 42.
+The requirements may be found on page 49.
+Master's degree students who wish to earn an additional certificate must matriculate in both the degree program and the certificate.

-Training of Trainers Advanced Certificate-HEGIS 0807
+Training of Trainers Advanced Certificate- HEGIS 0807